Disassembling the engine

 NOTE: Follow the release sequence.

-20. Disconnect the clutch pressure and driven discs.
+20. Disconnect the pressure and driven clutch discs.

 21. Remove the flywheel.
 Disconnect the special tool.